microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 _same_ content process as another window, all it needs is the content process's GUID.

+Now that we have a WinRT object that the content process hosts, we can have the window and content process interact using that interface.
+The next important thing to communicate between these processes is the swapchain.
+The swapchain will need to be created by the content process, but also we need to be able to communicate the `HANDLE` to that swapchain out to the window process, so the window process can attach that swapchain to the `SwapChainPanel` in the window.

+This is a little tricky, because WinRT does not natively expose a `HANDLE` type which would allow us to easily pass the `HANDLE` between these processes.
+Instead we'll need to manually cast the `HANDLE` to `uint64_t` at the winRT boundary, and cast it back to a `HANDLE` when we want to use it.

+We can't just have the content process duplicate the handle to the window process directly.
+If the content process is unelevated, and the window process is elevated (in a mixed elevation scenario), then the content process won't have permission to `DuplicateHandle` the `HANDLE` to the swapchain into the window's process. (more on mixed elevation below).

+Instead, the window will always need to be the one responsible for calling `DuplicateHandle`.
+Fortunately, the `DuplicateHandle` function does allow a caller to duplicate from another process into your own process.

+So when the content process needs to create a new swapchain, it'll raise an event that the window process can listen for to indicate that the swapchain changed.
+The window will then query for the content process's PID (which it will use to create a handle to the content process), and the window will query the current value of the content process's `HANDLE` to the swapchain.
+The window will then duplicate that `HANDLE` into it's own process space.
+Now that the window has a handle to the swapchain, it can use [`ISwapChainPanelNative2::SetSwapChainHandle`] to set the SwapChainPanel to use the same swapchain.

+This will allow the content process to draw to the swapchain, and the window process to render that same swapchain.

 #### Scenario: Tab Tear-off and Reattach

 Because all that's needed to uniquely identify an individual terminal instance